mjnguyennz/ml_workshop_kiwiruby/ML_with_PyCall.md

 ## Introduction

 In this exercise, we will explore the machine learning tools available in Python while still writing Ruby.
-This is thanks to a fantastic ruby gem called [`pycall`](https://github.com/mrkn/pycall.rb).
+This is thanks to a fantastic ruby gem called [`pycall`](https://github.com/mrkn/pycall.rb), which will allow us to invoke Python from our Ruby code.
 By using this gem, we can leverage the many Python libraries for data science and data visualisation.
+PyCall was written by Kenta Murata, and was inspired by the language Julia's PyCall package.
+You can learn more about how PyCall works from Kenta himself [here](https://github.com/RubyData/rubykaigi2017/blob/master/pycall_lecture.ipynb).

 ## Setup for using PyCall in this workshop